lignumsystem/lignum-core/PROGRAMMING_GUIDELINES.md

 Object-oriented paradigm is based on software entities called objects, that encapsulate both data and methods defining the object's behaviour and interactions with other entities.
-This simplifies the design and management of complex large-scale sofware systems.
+This simplifies the design and management of complex large-scale software systems.

 ### 13.2 Generic programming
 In generic programming algorithms are written in terms of parameterised types